From Challenge to Change: Design Principles for AI Transformations: Background and Related Work

 A recent study by Tavantzis and Feldt~\cite{tavantzis2024HumanCenteredAI} examines AI transformation through the lens of BSE.
 The authors conducted a qualitative study, utilizing thematic and narrative analysis, to explore the BSE concepts and challenges that shape AI integration.
 Their results demonstrate several sub-themes linked to twelve core BSE concepts, alongside six primary BSE-related challenges and their associated sub-challenges.

-\begin{takehomebox} \textbf{Related Work Summary:} These insights highlight the inherent complexity of AI integration and show areas where change management models can be further refined to fully capture this complexity—particularly related to emerging concerns such as over-reliance on AI tools. \end{takehomebox}
+\begin{takehomebox} \textbf{Related Work Summary:} These insights highlight the inherent complexity of AI integration and reveal gaps in change management models, particularly around emerging risks like over-reliance on AI tools.
+Existing efforts provide a useful structure, but often lack deep empirical validation or overlook the human element of AI adoption.
+Our contribution, rooted in the BSE principles, aims to contribute to these gaps. \end{takehomebox}